Technical GUIDE

 3

-Train users on prompts, escalation paths, and quality standards.
+Instrument monitoring for errors, drift, and user impact.
 Treat each step as an evidence gate: if criteria are not met, pause rollout, close the gap, and only then expand usage.

 4